 Now that you know why (and how) ACT practice materials are important, let's talk about where you can find the gold standard of ACT prep material: official ACT tests.

-The good news is that the format of the ACT hasn’t changed that much over the past few decades, so older exams will still give you a good idea of what to expect on test day.
+The good news is that the format of the ACT hasn't changed that much over the past few decades, so older exams should still give you a good idea of what to expect on test day.

 I'm not kidding when I say that official practice materials are the gold standard in ACT prep.

-Free Official Tests
+Free Official Practice Tests

 Free Official Practice Questions

-The ACT also publishes official practice questions (separate from the official practice tests) on its website.
+ACT, Inc. also publishes official practice questions (separate from the official practice tests) on its website.
 These questions are great for working on strategy and content prep.

 Other Official Practice Materials